 It’s incredible how Patmos can make peace and simplicity seem so graceful.
 The entire old town, the famed castle-monastery and the Cave of the Apocalypse are, together, a UNESCO-protected monument.
-But it’s equally notable for its Cycladic chic air (although Patmos part of the Dodecanese island chain) and lazing on beaches with no other concern than when to take another heavenly dip in the Aegean.
+But Patmos is equally notable for its Cycladic chic air (although it’s part of the Dodecanese, not the Cyclades, island chain) as well as lazing on beaches with no other concern than when to take another heavenly dip in the Aegean.

 A stroll around Byzantine-chic Hora

 It’s doubtful a main town represents a Greek island as perfectly as Patmos’ Hora.
 Elegant, classy, cultural, spiritual, cosmopolitan, UNESCO-protected… There’s Byzantine mysticism in the vaulted archways, Cycladic charm in the whitewashed houses and flair in the refurbished mansion houses (many named after renowned families, including the Nikolaidis Mansion that is now a museum).

 The Castle and Monastery of St John the Theologian